The Truth Behind 2018’s Massive Increase in Web Accessibility Lawsuits

 The data shows distinct but important patterns that help shape how the ADA is being applied to modern businesses.

 Two States, 96% of Lawsuits

-While lawsuits were filled all over the US, New York and Florida had the majority of lawsuits filled – 96%.
+While web accessibility lawsuits were filed all over the US, New York and Florida had the majority of lawsuits filled – 96%.

 New York alone accounted for 64% of lawsuits with an average of 123 lawsuits filed per month.
-Florida averaged 61 lawsuits per month accounting for 31% of the cases filled.
+Florida averaged 61 lawsuits per month accounting for 31% of the cases filed.

 The remaining 4% of cases filled came from Texas, Massachusetts, California, Georgia, and Pennsylvania.

 Companies Everywhere Can Be Affected

 While the majority of lawsuits came from two states, only 29% of the companies targeted were actually headquartered in New York and Florida.
 In fact, the companies targeted were based all over the United States and even internationally – 11% of companies sued were located in Italy, France, Japan, and Brazil.

 The key takeaway is that a company does not have to be headquartered in the same state as the lawsuit .
 The ADA is a federal law, it applies to all states and it applies to public and private businesses.
 As more businesses shift online, digital accessibility is becoming more important than ever before.

 While a range of industries was affected, UsableNet noticed 6 industries with the majority of lawsuits – retail, food service, travel/hospitality, banking/financial, entertainment and leisure, and self-service.